Aleksander Jabłoński

-Professor Aleksander Jabłoński (born 26 February 1898 in Woskresenówka, in Imperial Russia, died 9 September 1980 in Skierniewice, Poland) was a Polish physicist and member of the Polish Academy of Sciences.
+Aleksander Jabłoński (born 26 February 1898 in Woskresenówka, in Imperial Russia; died 9 September 1980 in Skierniewice, Poland) was a Polish physicist and member of the Polish Academy of Sciences.
 His research was in molecular spectroscopy and photophysics.

 Life and career

 He was born on 26 February 1898 in Woskresenówka near Kharkiv in Imperial Russia.
 He attended Gymnasium high school in Kharkiv as well as a music school where he learned to play the violin under supervision of Konstanty Gorski.
 In 1916, he started to study physics at the University of Kharkiv.